 We recognize that timing is critical to planning your move.
 Although a guaranteed date is unrealistic in the early stages of construction, we can provide regular updates.
-We will give you an anticipated delivery date at each of our construction meetings.
-You are also welcome to check with your sales consultant between meetings for the most current anticipated date.
+We will give you an estimated delivery date at each of our construction meetings.
+You are also welcome to check with your sales consultant between meetings for the most current target date.

-As completion nears, more factors come under our control and we can be more precise about your anticipated closing date.
-Expect anticipated delivery (closing) dates to be set at the Pre-Drywall (Frame Stage) Tour.
+As completion nears, more factors come under our control and we can be more precise about your delivery date.
+Expect delivery (closing) dates to be set at the Pre-Drywall (Frame Stage) Tour.
 We suggest that, until you receive this commitment, you avoid finalizing arrangements for your move.
 Until then, flexibility is the key to comfort, sanity, and convenience.
 We want you to enjoy this process and avoid unnecessary stress caused by uncertainty that is unavoidable.

-Please keep in mind that your belongings may be brought into the home and garage only after the closing and legal recording because of insurance and building department regulations.
-PODs and Moving Trucks are not permitted to be left on the property prior to closing and legal recording.
+Please keep in mind that your belongings may be brought into the home and garage only after the closing because of insurance and building department regulations.